-Under this title, Attorney at Work published a list of online lawyer network sites as of the end of 2012.
-These range from lawyer/client matching schemes, to matter-bidding services, to free- or paid legal Q&A. Most serve lawyers in the consumer-facing law segment that previously relied on expensive mass-marketing approaches such as advertising, direct mail, etc.
+Online lawyer network sites range from lawyer/client matching schemes, to matter-bidding services, to free- or paid legal Q&A. Most serve lawyers in the consumer-facing law segment that previously relied on expensive mass-marketing approaches such as advertising, direct mail, etc.

 As the list shows, this category is growing, driven by the growing number of people in the US who can't afford to hire a lawyer at prevailing hourly rates.